 Amun

 Amun was a chief Theban god, also known as Amen and Ammon.
-His power grew as Thebes, his city of origin, developed from an unknown village in the Old Kingdom to a powerful capital in the Middle and the New Kingdoms.
+His power grew as Thebes, his city of origin, developed from an unknown village in the Old Kingdom to a robust capital in the Middle and the New Kingdoms.

 Amun rose to become the king of the Theban pharaohs and was eventually combined with the God of the Sun, Ra, who had been the dominant deity of the Old Kingdom.
 Together, the two became Amun-Ra, the King of the Gods.